 The presumption, however, has not been limited to only those rights and freedoms historically recognised by the common law.
 Native title was not recognised by the common law of Australia until 1992.
 It is nevertheless the beneficiary of the general presumption against interference with property rights.
 For native title is taken not to have been extinguished by legislation unless the legislation reveals a plain and clear intent to have that effect.
 This presumption applies to legislation which may have predated the decision in Mabo (No 2) by many decades and in some cases by more than 100 years.
-It is a requirement which was said, in the Mabo decision, to flow from "the seriousness of the consequences to indigenous inhabitants of extinguishing their traditional rights and interest in land".
+It is a requirement which was said, in the Mabo decision, to flow from "the seriousness of the consequences to indigenous inhabitants of extinguishing their traditional rights and interests in land".

 Two high profile cases involving the application of the presumption in the Federal Court in the last few years were the judgments of the Full Court of the Federal Court in Minister for Immigration and Citizenship v Haneef and Evans v New South Wales.
 In Haneef the Full Court construed s 501 of the Migration Act 1958 (Cth) narrowly.
-That section defined the circumstances in which a person would not pass the "character test" and so be liable for refusal or cancellation of a visa on character grounds.
-A person would fail the character test if: 66 the person has or has had an association with someone else, or with a group or organisation, whom the Minister reasonably suspects has been or is involved in criminal conduct:
+That section defined the circumstances in which a person would not pass the "character test"

-Re Cuno (1889) 43 Ch D 12 at 17 per Bowen LJ.
+&lt;sup>71 Re Cuno (1889) 43 Ch D 12 at 17 per Bowen LJ.

-Melbourne Corporation v Barry (1922) 31 CLR 174 at 206 per Higgins J.
+&lt;sup>72 Melbourne Corporation v Barry (1922) 31 CLR 174 at 206 per Higgins J.

-Mabo v Queensland (No 2) (1992) 175 CLR 1 at 64.
+&lt;sup>73 Mabo v Queensland (No 2) (1992) 175 CLR 1 at 64.

-64 (2007) 163 FCR 414.
+&lt;sup>74 (2007) 163 FCR 414.

-65 (2008) 168 FCR 576.
+&lt;sup>75 (2008) 168 FCR 576.